 (c) any direction of the Minister relating to the use of airports or landing grounds be complied with.

-[Section 46 amended by No. 54 of 1985 s.
+[Section 46 amended: No. 54 of 1985 s.
 52.]

 47. Minister may attach conditions to licences

 (1) The Minister may, in his discretion, attach to an aircraft licence all or any of the following conditions, namely, a condition that —